 Community engagement for this project is now closed.

-What We Heard: Final Engagement Snapshot Report
+Final Engagement Snapshot Report

 In 2024, we conducted two stages of community and stakeholder engagement on the mixed-use site.